apache/tapestry-5/54_RELEASE_NOTES.md

 The OperationTracker interface has had a new method added, for performing an IO Operation (that may throw IOException).

+## FormSupport Extended

+The FormSupport interface has a new method, storeCancel(), which stores a component action that is only executed if the containing form is canceled.

 ## Session Locking

 Tapestry now uses a lock on access to the HttpSession; a shared read lock is acquired when reading session attribute